 Another bonus of adding accidental medical coverage to your liability policy, according to David Abraham of Gagliardi Insurance: In many cases, the combination of liability and accidental medical triggers a policy called “participant legal liability.”
 PLL covers the costs of any disputes that occur between participants at your facility or events, such as a fight between players during a game.

 Many sports facility owners also choose to insure their business’ property from theft and damage.
 (The “property damage” mentioned above in your liability policy refers to damage to other people’s property, not your own.)

-Property and equipment insurance might include coverage for weather-related damage to your outdoor equipment, such as bleachers and scoreboards, general accidental damage to your indoor equipment, such as your turf and pitching machines, or even damage to your building (such as that caused by a fire, flood, tornado, or vandalism).
+Property and equipment insurance might include coverage for weather-related damage.
+Examples include damage to your outdoor equipment, such as bleachers and scoreboards, general accidental damage to your indoor equipment, such as your turf and pitching machines, or even damage to your building (such as that caused by a fire, flood, tornado, or vandalism).

 Of course, the cost and options for equipment and property insurance will depend on its value and the risks it faces.
 You can discuss all of those details and options with your agent or broker.

 Fidelity bond insurance protects your business in the case of money or other assets being stolen or used inappropriately by employees or other people related to your business.

 Whether you choose to get this type of insurance will likely depend on how much responsibility you give your staff and partners.
 Do they often collect money directly from players or parents?
 Are they responsible for taking large deposits to the bank?
 Do they have full access to take your most valuable assets?
 If so, you should probably consider adding fidelity bond coverage to your policy.

 You may also choose to get additional insurance for general theft from non-employees, as well.